Dshashek/ELK_Monitoring_Network_Diagram/README.md

 The YAML

 The .yml files in the yml directory were used to deploy DVWA on web servers and ELK on a separate virtual network, all in Azure.
-The initial setup of machines, network security groups, the load balancer, and virtual networks were set up through the Azure GUI on an Azure trail account.
+The initial setup of machines, network security groups, the load balancer, and virtual networks were set up through the Azure GUI on an Azure trial account.

 This document contains the following details:
 - Description of the Topology